compiling-org/nft-blockchain-interactive/docs/rust-foundation-grant.md

 ---

-*This Rust crate represents our commitment to contributing high-quality, innovative tools back to the Rust ecosystem while advancing our creative computing vision.*
+*This Rust crate represents our commitment to contributing high-quality, innovative tools back to the Rust ecosystem while advancing our creative computing vision with advanced emotional AI capabilities.*